Man United wins chaotic match against Chelsea and Liverpool remains perfect

 Goals from Yankuba Minteh and Yasin Ayari looked like putting Brighton on course for only its second win of the season.
 But Richarlison halved the deficit before halftime and an own goal from Jan Paul van Hecke in the 82nd secured a point for Spurs.

-It's the second time this season Brighton has squandered a lead late on, having conceded a stoppage time equalizer in the 1-1 draw with Fulham on the opening day.

-Ange Postecoglou got his first point as Nottingham Forest coach in a 1-1 draw at Burnley.
+Ange Postecoglou got his first point as Nottingham Forest coach in a 1-1 draw at Burnley and Fulham beat Brentford 3-1 at Craven Cottage to climb to seventh.

 AP soccer: https://apnews.com/hub/soccer